fernandoesra/GameOfRural/README.md

 - 10 different jobs to control and 2 administrators (Mayor and Marshal) to move around the map with.
 - Every 200 turns the Mayor will collect taxes from citizens.
 In the following 200 turns the Marshal will distribute the collected money.
 - 4 different types of land animals, 3 different types of fish and 5 different types of trees.
+- Background music that can be muted and unmuted.

 # Jobs
 Each citizen will have a different job and based on that will act on the map in a unique way.